Charles Pinckney (governor): Career

-He was elected as a delegate to the Third Continental Congress (1777–78).
-He started to practice law in Charleston in 1779 at age 21.
+Pinckney was elected as a delegate to the Third Continental Congress (1777–78).
+Pinckney started to practice law in Charleston in 1779 at age 21.
 About that time, well after the War for Independence had begun, Pinckney enlisted in the militia.
-He became a lieutenant and served at the siege of Savannah.
-When Charleston fell to the British the next year, Pinckney was captured; he was held as a prisoner until June 1781 and sent north for a potential exchange.
-He did not return to Charleston until 1783.
-His father was also captured.
-Along with more than 160 men, Colonel Pinckney agreed to sign an oath of allegiance to the British, in order to avoid having his property confiscated and destroyed.
-After the war, Pinckney was fined 12% on his property for having sworn a Loyalist allegiance.
+Pinckney became a lieutenant and served at the siege of Savannah.
+When Charleston fell to the British the following year, Pinckney was captured; he was held as a prisoner until June 1781 and sent north for a potential exchange.
+Pinckney did not return to Charleston until 1783.
+The British also captured Pinckney's father.
+Pinckney and more than 160 men signed oaths of allegiance to the British to avoid having property confiscated.
+After the war, Pinckney was fined 12% on his property for having sworn the oath of allegiance.

-Pinckney was elected again to the Continental Congress following the war, serving 1784–1787.
-He was elected to the state legislature for several terms (1779–1780, 1786–1789, and 1792–1796).
-As a nationalist, he worked in Congress trying to ensure that the United States would receive navigation rights from Spain to the Mississippi River and to strengthen congressional power.
+Pinckney was elected again to the Continental Congress following the war, serving from 1784 to 1787.
+He was also elected to the state legislature for several terms (1779–1780, 1786–1789, and 1792–1796).
+As a nationalist, he worked in Congress to ensure that the United States would receive navigation rights from Spain to the Mississippi River and to strengthen congressional power.

 Pinckney eventually owned several plantations and a townhouse in Charleston in addition to Snee Farm: Frankville and Hopton, situated on both sides of the Congaree River, near Columbia; a plantation in Georgetown consisting of 560 acres of tidal swamp and 600 acres of high land; a tract of 1,200 acres called Lynches Creek; Fee Farm on the Ashepoo River; Shell Hall, a house with four acres of land at Haddrell's Point in Christ Church Parish; a house and garden lot on Meeting Street, Charleston; Wright's Savannah plantation on the Carolina side of the Savannah River; and a tract of land on the Santee River above the canal, including a ferry, called Mount Tacitus.
 After Pinckney married Eleanor Laurens in 1788, the elegant three-story brick home at 16 Meeting Street in Charleston presumably became his principal residence.
-In the 1790 federal census, he is recorded as holding "14 slaves in St. Philip's and St. Michael's Parish, 52 slaves in St. Bartholomew, and 45 slaves in the Orangeburg District," all in addition to Snee Farm, where his father's probate record had listed 40 slaves in 1787.
+In the 1790 federal census, he is recorded as enslaving "14 slaves in St. Philip's and St. Michael's Parish, 52 slaves in St. Bartholomew, and 45 slaves in the Orangeburg District," all in addition to Snee Farm, where his father's probate record had listed 40 enslaved people in 1787.